crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/rules_syntax.md

 ## CrowdSec AppSec rules

-Rules are the core of the **AppSec component**.
+Rules are the core of the **AppSec Component**.
 They are used to detect and block attacks.

 There are 2 types of rules: